-Provides an in-depth study of the physics and instrumentation, clinical applications, and quality control process involved in Magnetic Resonance Imaging (MRI)
+Provides an in-depth study of the physics and instrumentation, clinical applications, and quality control process involved in Magnetic Resonance Imaging (MRI).
+This course also reviews the appearance of normal anatomical structures and associated pathology conditions imaged using common magnetic resonance protocols.

-Prerequisite: ARRT, nuclear medicine or NMTCB, sonography or ARDMS, or radiation therapy.
+Prerequisite: ARRT, NMTCB, and/or ARDMS certified